Leslie Van Houten: Trial

-Tex Watson, who had shot or stabbed all of the victims at the Tate and LaBianca murders and who inflicted most of the fatal or non-survivable injuries, was not arraigned with the others at the main 'Manson' trial, which covered both the Tate and LaBianca murders.
 Manson was accused of orchestrating both attacks, but the only defendants at the trial whose murder charges were for actually inflicting injuries on the LaBiancas were Van Houten and Krenwinkel.
 Unlike the others, Van Houten was not accused of the murders of Tate and her friends.

 Manson opposed his three female co-defendants running a defense that he had asked them to commit killings.
-Van Houten did not appear to take the court seriously (she later claimed to have been supplied with LSD during the trial) and giggled during testimony about the victims.
-She took the stand and admitted committing the murders with which she was charged and denied that Manson had been involved.
+Van Houten did not appear to take the court seriously (later claiming to have been supplied with LSD during the trial) and giggled during testimony about the victims.
+She testified to committing the murders she was charged with and denied that Manson had been involved.
 An often-cited example of how he seemed to exert control over Van Houten and the others was when Manson carved an X on his forehead and she and the other two women defendants copied him.
 In the latter stages of the trial they stopped mimicking him, Bugliosi suggested, because they realized it was making the extent of his influence over them apparent.

 Van Houten dismissed three defense lawyers in succession for claiming her actions were attributable to Manson's control over her.
-When her lawyer was asking an expert witness about the effect of LSD on judgment, Van Houten shouted that, "This is all such a big lie, I was influenced by the war in Vietnam and TV".
+When Ronald Hughes, her attorney, was asking an expert witness about the effect of LSD on judgment, Van Houten shouted that, "This is all such a big lie.
+I was influenced by the war in Vietnam and TV."